Multi-Label Bayesian Active Learning with Inter-Label Relationships

 2 Related Work↩︎

 However, focusing exclusively on uncertainty can introduce bias in sampling (i.e., selecting near-identical instances, thus wasting the annotation budget), which may lead to sub-optimal performance [25].
 Incorporating diversity into the sampling process offers an alternative approach to enhancing generalization [26].
-[27] utilized label cardinality inconsistency to exploit uncertainty and integrated it with the diversity-based sampling during data acquisition.
+[27] utilized label cardinality inconsistency to exploit uncertainty and integrated it with the diversity-based sampling.
 PLVI-CE leverages average posterior probability discrepancy to measure data diversity and prediction inconsistency to assess uncertainty, thus enhancing model generalization with limited annotated instances [28].
 Recently, [22] proposed BESRA which uses the strictly proper scoring rules.
 Its acquisition function combines beta-scoring rules and k-means clustering to enhance diversity, while the Beta scoring rules also address data imbalance common in multi-label datasets.
-Built on top of BESRA, our framework further takes into account label correlation in the acquisition function.
+Inspired by BESRA, our framework further takes into account label correlation in the acquisition function.

 Research in active learning has gradually paid attention to the label correlation in MLAL.
 In light of the specific characteristics of graph data, DAMAL incorporates class-label interactions using a graph-based ranking approach, where edge weights are defined as the cosine similarity between latent features, thus quantifying the graph’s informativeness in relation to label correlation [29], [30].
 To address the uncertainty in feature correlations within standard data, [24] integrated a Gaussian process with a Bernoulli Mixture model to model correlation through the covariance matrix.
 Correlation matrix-based weighted uncertainty, typically derived through co-occurrence or label similarity analysis, is commonly used to query the most informative label pairs by capturing the inter-label influence during label selection [15], [31].
 [3] propose a two-stage sample acquisition strategy, called ALMuLa-mix, utilizing inconsistency to capture label correlations with novel features as the first stage and employing the class frequency at the second stage to ensure inter-class diversity.